Lamarcke/Jakan/README.md

 - Typescript first
 Typescript is a first citizen here, and almost all request endpoints and their parameters (even the parameters of the parameters) have been mapped, so building queries is a breeze.
-Results are also mapped, this means that will know ahead what to expect from a method result.
+Results are also mapped, this means that you know what values are in a result.

 - As simple as it gets